The CASA I.131E Jungmann two-seat biplane is a trainer evolved from the license built Bücker

 In Spain production started 1938 and the CASA I-131 remained in production with the Construcciones

-Aeronàuticas Sociedad Anonima (CASA) till the end of the fifties.
+Aeronàuticas Sociedad Anonima (C.A.S.A.) till the end of the fifties.

-The CASA I.131E Jungmann s/n 2092 was original built in 1947 for the Spanish Air
+The CASA I.131E Jungmann s/n 2092 was original built in 1954 for the

-Force and registered E3B-487.
+aircraft.
 After being withdrawn from use in the Spanish Air Force it was

 registered civilian as EC-333.
-In 1996, the airframe was exported to the Netherlands in non
+In 1996, the airframe was exported to the

-flying condition and rebuilt at Hoogeveen airfield.
-As G-BUVN it flew first after its
+Netherlands in non flying condition and rebuilt at Hoogeveen airfield.

-restauration on 3 August 1996.
-Painted in the old Dutch Air Force BI 005 colours, the G-BUVN was
+the old Dutch Air Force BI 005 colours, the G-BUVN was photographed at

-photographed at Hoogeveen aerodrome on 13 May 2006.
+Hoogeveen aerodrome on 13 May 2006.